Overview

 Sometimes problems with swallowing can return weeks or months after the operation.
 This may be because the cancer has returned, but often is due to scarring (known as a ‘stricture’) where the surgeon has made the join (anastomosis).
 These strictures can be easily stretched using an endoscope.
 Sometimes more than one endoscopy might be required to resolve the stricture.

-• Radiotherapy: uses high energy waves similar to x-rays to destroy cancer cells.
+• Radiotherapy: This uses high energy waves similar to x-rays to destroy cancer cells.
 Radiotherapy offers a potential cure, and it is particularly useful for people with early tumours, especially squamous cancer.
 Radiotherapy can be used in conjunction with chemotherapy and surgery and is also sometimes used as an alternative to surgical treatment, when the type and position of the tumour and the patient’s general condition may influence the decision to operate.
 When radiotherapy is given in an attempt to cure the cancer, it is known as radical radiotherapy.
 Or, when the tumour cannot safely be removed by surgery, radiotherapy, is used in smaller doses and is known is palliative radiotherapy, intended to treat the symptoms caused by the cancer.
 Palliative radiotherapy is sometimes used with chemotherapy to treat the symptoms.
 Radiotherapy can be given as an external beam or on the inside of the gullet via an endoscope (brachytherapy).

-Chemotherapy: are drugs that are taken and work inside the body to destroy cancer cells (cytotoxic) they can be used at various stages of treatment.
+• Chemotherapy: Drugs that are taken and work inside the body to destroy cancer cells (cytotoxic) they can be used at various stages of treatment.
 They can used alongside radiotherapy (chemoradiotherapy) or alone (chemotherapy).
 Either approach can reduce the size of the cancer making surgery easier and the chances of survival greater (neoadjuvant therapy).
 It can also be used alone if the cancer is small and this has the potential to cure the cancer, although you will be monitored closely after treatment.
 Chemoradiotherapy (chemotherapy and radiotherapy) also is advised if someone is not fit enough for surgery or the cancer has spread.

-Treatment of symptoms (Palliative care)
+Treatment of symptoms (palliative care)

 If surgery is not possible, there are other ways to help to relieve difficulties in swallowing.

-Endoscopic stent placement: is usually done under sedation or anaesthetic in the endoscopy department.
+Endoscopic stent placement: This is usually done under sedation or anaesthetic in the endoscopy department.
 A tube (called a stent) is inserted into the oesophagus to keep it open, so that food and fluid can be swallowed without difficulty.
 These tubes are made of either plastic or springy metal coils.
 They can become blocked by large food particles, so specific instructions on diet are always provided.
 Sometimes these tubes cause troublesome heartburn and regurgitation, which can be helped considerably by taking acid suppressing medication.
 If you still have weight loss or struggle with eating, ask for a referral to a dietitian from your consultant or GP.

 Support

+Often during treatment, specialist nurses are able to be contacted for support.
 If you have been informed that the cancer is able to be treated but not cured (palliative), then palliative care doctors and other health care professionals are sometimes available and they can be really useful in advising with regards to improvement of symptoms.

 What to ask my doctor?